atulgoswami21/CRC-Installer-PS/README.md

 If run on Windows 10 it also disables Windows 10 hibernation mode, Wi-Fi sense, and changes the default Explorer page to "This PC".

 Will check for previous installation of Windows and then copy over the old Users folder to the Desktop.

+# Update 1.11.4

+No longer installs LibreOffice by defualt and added the new Mozilla Firefox Quantum.

 # Update 1.11.3